 While on her trip to Africa, Senior Copy Editor Jessie reflected on the travel tales that inspired her once-in-a-lifetime journey.

 To be honest, an African safari wasn’t on my travel radar until I started working at Go Ahead a few years ago.
-When we launched the two newest of our Safari Tours—Botswana & Zimbabwe Wildlife Safari and Tanzania Wildlife Safari—I started to learn more about the safari experience from other Go Ahead staff and I suddenly needed to go to Africa.
+When we launched the two of our Safari Tours—Botswana & Zimbabwe Wildlife Safari and Tanzania Wildlife Safari—I started to learn more about the safari experience from other Go Ahead staff and I suddenly needed to go to Africa.

 One of my favorite things about Go Ahead is our passionate team.
 The scenes and stories I’d read in books like Karen Blixen’s Out of Africa and Beryl Markham’s West with the Night were brought to life through my coworkers’ accounts of zipping across the savanna in a land cruiser, meeting the local tribes and spotting wildlife.

-And now, with a head full of these images, I am here in Kenya.
+And now, with a head full of these images, I am here on tour in Kenya.
 Just today I saw lions, zebras, cheetahs, leopards, giraffes, elephants and more.
 I’d heard about the sheer volume of life on the plains, but in real life it is truly staggering.
 Zebras, warthogs, wildebeest and a number of different kinds of antelopes will graze the same area at the same time.

 It was amazing to visit Karen Blixen’s house, a somewhat modest Scandinavian-style construction that was once the finest house in the colony.
 We saw the Ngong Hills in the distance and photographs of the baroness and the native house staff she cared for so much.
 Blixen was and still is revered by the tribes that lived on and around her land—the Kikuyu and the Masai—and today the area is home to a nursing school for local women.